liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 ### Usecase #1: you want to use a specific property on a generic type

-We want a function that filters a list by id and pretty-prints the result.
-This function should be generic because we want it to be flexible.
+Let's say we want to write a function that filters a list by id and pretty-prints the result.
+This function should be generic because we want it to be reusable with many different types.

-On our first trial, we might write something like:
+At first, we might write something like:

 ```typescript
 function findByIdAndPrint<T>(list: T[], id: string) {